DiGyt/asrpy/README.md

 ## Installation

-You can install the latest asrpy release using:
+You can install the latest ASRpy release using:
 ```
 pip install asrpy
 ```